 The global robotic process automation (RPA) market size is expected to reach USD 3.11 billion by 2025, according to a new study by Grand View Research, Inc. When implementing a new technology, you must consider the benefits and potential drawbacks.
-Robotic Process Automation has many benefits and potential challenges in the form of product selection, process evaluation, bot architecture, user training and scaling up.
+Robotic Process Automation has many benefits and potential challenges in the form of product selection, process evaluation, bot architecture, user training, and scaling up.

 When evaluating RPA solutions, it is important to understand that there are many adoption challenges and opportunities.
-To take full advantage of an RPA solution, it’s the teamwork that makes the dream work.
+To take full advantage of an RPA solution, it's the teamwork that makes the dream work.
 It all starts with asking the right questions.
-Like, “What are the challenges with implementation?
+Like, as “What are the challenges with implementation?
 What value-added services are there to ensure RPA success?
-What are the tough lessons learned during implementation that have lead to success?"
+What are the tough lessons learned during implementation that have led to success?"

 However, finding the right product for your RPA initiative is an important step that starts with discovery and education.
 Let's take a look at what RPA can do for your business process.